open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > You didn’t publish the hardware in journal?

 {{< expand "Show answer">}}
-No. OpenDrop has an early product, this is version 04 of version 01.
-We have a publication with a friend, Alistar, about version 01.
+No. An early version of OpenDrop has a publication.
+Now we are at version 4.
+We have a publication with a friend, Mirela Alistar, about the early version 1.
 We got like 50 citations of this paper.
 OpenDrop has a lot of researchers working with it.
-I try to not compete with the researchers.
+I try to not compete with the researchers on the publishing.
 Therefore, I tried to develop, promote, and support the hardware but not publish research myself.
 The researchers will often do that when buying the product.

 Currently, there's a new paper coming from someone in the community that I was helping and I’m going to be coauthor on it.
 Usually, I don't really write papers.
 There’re some papers I am co-author and they get mentioned.
 I think it's good because I don't like traditional or paid advertising.
-What I do is this inbound advertising  by being active in the community and some people write about what I'm doing.
+What I do is more like inbound marketing by being active in the community and people writing about what I'm doing.
 This helps to promote the products and ideas.
-A lot of people get to my company through the scientific publishing.
+And new people find the company through the scientific publishing.

 {{< /expand >}}

 > Are you aware of the hardware PocketPCR being built, produced, or modified by others independently of your work?

 {{< expand "Show answer">}}
-I know nobody for the PocketPCR.
+I am not aware of anyone producing the PocketPCR at the moment.
 The Theremin was produced in different ways and was sold as parts or kits.
-The OpenDrop was produced by people.
-Some of the researchers need more and produce it themselves.
+The OpenDrop was produced by other people.
+Some of the researchers make modifications and produce it themselves.
 One group produced a bigger batch for a conference.
 This is part of open hardware and the idea.
 People can build and produce on it.
 Further, I try to collaborate with the people that work on it.
 I try to keep them in the loop and in the community.

 {{< /expand >}}
 > The PocketPCR has a lot of components.
 Did you implement some existing technology or design the whole device from scratch?

 {{< card2 "Hardware components">}}
-I'm using the same chip and I'm based on Adafruit, which is an open-source company that does a lot of cool software, like display drivers.
+ I'm using the same basic design as Adafruit Feather M0.
+Adafruit is an open-source company that does a lot of cool software, like display drivers.
 The idea of doing the small-scale heat blocks came from Yan, the engineer from Oslo.
 {{< /card2 >}}

 {{< expand "Show answer">}}
 I always try to use as much as possible of what is around.
 It is the philosophy of open source that you don't need to start from scratch.
 Definitely, there is a lot of things you should use.
-I'm using the same chip and I'm based on Adafruit, which is an open-source company that does a lot of cool software, like display drivers.
+I'm using the same basic design as Adafruit Feather M0.
+Adafruit is an open-source company that does a lot of cool software, like display drivers.
-When I do software, I usually pick pieces from different places and like put libraries together.
+When I do software, I usually pick pieces from different places and put libraries together.
 The software is a collection of different contributions from different people in open-source space.

-The idea of doing the small-scale heat blocks came from Yan, the engineer from Oslo.
+As mentioned earlier the idea of doing the small-scale heat blocks came from Yan, the engineer from Oslo.
 The clever part of this device is inspired by someone else who shared the idea with me.
-I'm using open software, called KiCad, which is an open PCB design software and it’s very capable and good.
+I'm using open software such as KiCad, which is an open PCB design software and it’s very capable and good.
 I try to use the technology in a fun way.
 I'm using a lot of the PCB manufacturing in China.
-This is aluminium PCB, which is used for like power LEDs.
-You see the power LEDs on the aluminium PCBs.
+The PocketPCR uses an aluminium PCB, which is used for like power LEDs.
+You often see these power LEDs on aluminium PCBs.
 I get inspired by technologies that are available and easily accessible.
 I decided to do this cooler with the aluminium PCB technology because it's cheap and easily available.
 I'm not trying to go into milling something specific for my application.
 I try to use the building blocks that are there and available.
-Of course, 3D printing is another huge open-source development that wouldn't be possible without open-source hardware and software.
-I try to use this for publishing the 3D files.
+Of course, 3D printing is another important development that wouldn't be possible without open-source hardware and software.
+I like 3D printing as it is easy to share the 3D files.
 I usually use Thingiverse.
-I'm trying to use and promote a bit these platforms that do  any work in open-source community.
+I'm trying to use and promote a bit these platforms that do work in the open-source community.